team-trip-n-talk/trip-n-talk/group-agreement.md

-# We, the members of Trip'n'TalkF, agree to the following:
+# We, the members of Trip'n'Talk, agree to the following:

 # General Principles
 Practice the golden rule and remember that this is a team effort.